-Turns out Germans love British goods.
+It turns out that Germans love buying British goods!
 Edging out both China (10%) and the USA (7%), the UK takes the number one spot (11%).
 Based on the responses from 620 respondents who were asked which region/country’s websites they shop from (including their own country), the UK is clearly a favourite destination for German online shoppers.

 What are Germans buying from abroad?

-Interestingly enough, what Germans purchase from abroad doesn’t reflect what they buy domestically.
-The top categories for cross-border shopping in Germany are Clothing/apparel, footwear & accessories (38%), Toys & hobbies (22%), Consumer electronics and peripherals (22%), and Entertainment/education (physical items) (22%).
+Interestingly enough, what Germans purchase domestically doesn't reflect what they buy from abroad.
+The top categories for cross-border shopping in Germany are Clothing/apparel, Footwear & accessories (38%), Toys & hobbies (22%), Consumer electronics and peripherals (22%), and Entertainment/education (physical items) (22%).